 Traditionally, where one parent has been the parent to provide for a majority of the child’s care, or where the other parent has been an un-involved parent, the involved parent would be awarded sole physical custody, subject to reasonable parental access or parenting time (formerly called “visitation”), in the other parent.
 Reasonable parenting time often would consist of alternating weekends (i.e. from Friday afternoon through Sunday evening or perhaps Monday morning), and one evening a week, and an alternating holiday schedule.

 However, where both parents have been actively involved in the direct care of their children, it is not uncommon for parents to agree on shared or joint physical custody.
 Joint physical custody schedules can vary greatly depending on the child’s age and needs, and the work schedules of the parents.
 Some involve nearly equal parenting time, while others vary depending on the school year or other factors and considerations.
 A common parenting schedule is the so-called 5-2-2-5 schedule in which one parent has the children overnight on Monday and Tuesday evenings, with the other parent having Wednesday and Thursday evenings, and with the parents alternating Friday through Monday morning to school.

 Additionally, changes in the way child support is determined have made the labels of “sole” or “joint” custody significantly less important.
 The intent of the legislature is to have custody issues resolved based upon what is truly best for the children, and to then examine child support by looking at the amount of time each parent is responsible for the care of the children.

-- The willingness and ability of parents to cooperate in the rearing of their child; to maximize sharing information and minimize exposure of the child to parental conflict; and to utilize methods for resolving disputes regarding any major decision concerning the life of the child.
+(12) the willingness and ability of parents to cooperate in the rearing of their child; to maximize sharing information and minimize exposure of the child to parental conflict; and to utilize methods for resolving disputes regarding any major decision concerning the life of the child.

-The “Best Interests” factors which judges are required to consider in deciding contested custody matters, are set forth in Minn.
+The above “Best Interests” factors which judges are required to consider in deciding contested custody matters, are set forth in Minn.
 Stat. § 518.17, Subd.
 1,